For the 2015-2016 academic year, Gettysburg College is once again offering students housing at the Lutheran Theological Seminary, which is

 What is Block Booking?
 It is a chance for current first-year students who wish to live together to select 2 or 3 rooms (for groups of 4 or 6 persons)

-Students who wish to participate in Block Booking will need to attend room
+Current first-year students who wish to participate in Block Booking or select an apartment-style housing option (based on availability) will need to attend room

 students participating in Block Booking must physically attend room selection during this time.
 If you are unable to do so, you must designate